hsnr-data-science/SEDAR-ML/README.md

 Object-oriented programming for library-unspecific logic facilitates easy integration of new AutoML libraries without redesigning the entire interface.

 # Notebooks
 The folder notebooks contains the the Jupyter Notebooks to conduct the evaluation.
-They can be executed alongside the [SEDAR default image](https://hub.docker.com/r/mxibbls/gpu-jupyter-mlflow/) (stable tag).
+They were generated in parts by the [SEDAR](https://github.com/hsnr-data-science/SEDAR) backend and can be executed alongside the [SEDAR default image](https://hub.docker.com/r/mxibbls/gpu-jupyter-mlflow/) (stable tag).

 # Training Details